Boots Ibuprofen and Codeine 200mg/12.8mg Film-Coated Tablets

 Warnings and precautions

-If you are taking Ibuprofen and Codeine tablets for longer than the recommended time or at higher than recommended doses you are at risk of serious harms.
-These include serious harms to the stomach/gut and kidneys, as well as very low levels of potassium in your blood.
+This medicine contains codeine, which is an opioid medicine.
+Repeated use of opioids can result in the drug being less effective (you become accustomed to it, known as tolerance).
+Repeated use of Ibuprofen and Codeine Tablets can also lead to dependence, abuse and addiction, which may result in life-threatening overdose.
+If you are taking Ibuprofen and Codeine Tablets for longer than the recommended time or at higher than recommended doses the risk of these side effects can increase and you are also at risk of serious harms to the stomach/gut and kidneys, as well as very low levels of potassium in your blood.
 These can be fatal (see section 4).

-• You need to take this medicine for longer than advised
+• You need to take this medicine for longer than advised by your doctor

 • You need to take more than the recommended dose

-• You are using this medicine for reasons other than medical reasons, for instance, 'to stay calm' or to 'help you sleep'
+• You are using the medicine for reasons other than prescribed, for instance, 'to stay calm' or 'help you sleep'

-• You have made repeated, unsuccessful attempts to quit or control the use of this medicine
+• You have made repeated, unsuccessful attempts to quit or control the use of the medicine

-• When you stop taking this medicine you feel unwell, and you feel better once taking this medicine again ('withdrawal effects')
+• When you stop taking the medicine you feel unwell, and you feel better once taking the medicine again ('withdrawal effects')

-Talk to your doctor or pharmacist before taking Ibuprofen and Codeine tablets:
+Talk to your doctor or pharmacist before taking Ibuprofen and Codeine Tablets:

-• If you have heart problems including heart failure, angina (chest pain), or if you have had a heart attack, bypass surgery, peripheral artery disease (poor circulation in the legs or feet due to narrow or blocked arteries), or any kind of stroke (including ‘mini-stroke’ or transient ischaemic attack “TIA”) - see ‘Risk of heart attack or stroke’ below
+• If you have heart problems including heart failure, angina (chest pain), or if you have had a heart attack, bypass surgery, peripheral artery disease (poor circulation in the legs or feet due to narrow or blocked arteries), or any kind of stroke (including ‘mini-stroke’ or transient ischaemic attack “TIA”)

 • If you are pregnant, and in the first 6 months of pregnancy